srinathh/gokilo/README.md

 Extra Functionality in GoKilo
 -----------------------------
-1. Search functionality has been made case-insensitive by default
+1. Search functionality has been made case-insensitive by default and works slightly differently
 2. Native Windows console support - you can use GoKilo in PowerShell or Cmd

 Roadmap